JoaoVitorDio/Boas-Praticas-C/README.md

 De maneira semelhante, adaptei o guia do @Kelvin sobre boas práticas em **C++** para um guia específico de **C**, com base em conhecimento prático pessoal e no guia de estilos do curso CS50 (e claro, as próprias aulas do CS50x). (@JoaoVitorDio)

 Caso você não concorde com algo ou tenha alguma informação a acrescentar, sinta-se à vontade para criar issues ou enviar pull requests.

+## English material

+For those who aren't able to read portuguese documents (welcome too!), I strongly recommend you to visit https://cs50.readthedocs.io/style/c/.
+Great part of this document was somehow inspired by that, so, feel free (and suggested) to go and read it by yourself!
+The purpoise of doing a Brazilian Portuguese version guide is that are few translated guides, which can be a problem for a beginner.
+Not everything in the guide are about style, therefore, try to search for [Using valgrind to find memory leak](https://www.cprogramming.com/debugging/valgrind.html "Using valgrind to find memory leak"), [Typedef use](https://stackoverflow.com/questions/252780/why-should-we-typedef-a-struct-so-often-in-c "Typedef use"), [Scope rules](https://www.geeksforgeeks.org/scope-rules-in-c/ "Scope rules") and some advice: Remember to take a break and go away from your code, sometimes.

 # Estilo de Código